sauramel/BitPlanner/README.md

 ## Building the application

 This application is created using [Godot game engine](https://godotengine.org/) v4.4.1.
 Take note you must use .NET edition of the engine, the regular edition doesn't support building with C# code.
 Information about using Godot with C# can be found [in the documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/index.html).
-C# support in the built-in code editor is limited, look [at this page](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html#configuring-an-external-editor) to configure Godot to use external editor for code.g
+C# support in the built-in code editor is limited, look [at this page](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html#configuring-an-external-editor) to configure Godot to use external editor for code.

 ## Navigating the source code